mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ciphertext in the list is the encryption to the corresponding node in the resolution.

-The ECIESCiphertext values encoding the encrypted secret values are computed as follows:
+The HPKECiphertext values encoding the encrypted secret values are computed as follows:

 * Generate an ephemeral DH key pair (x, x\*G) in the DH group